RNA-FRETools/MASH-FRET/docs/tutorials/analyze-data/find-states-in-traces.md

 ## Discretize time-traces

-To obtain reliable state trajectories, photobleached data must be ignored when applying the state finding algorithm.
+To obtain reliable state trajectories, photobleached data must be ignored and ratio-time traces must be corrected prior applying the state finding algorithm.
-This is done by automatically detecting and truncating the trace at dye photobleaching.
+This is done by automatically detecting and truncating the trace at dye photobleaching and setting/calculating global gamma and beta factors.

 To truncate trajectories at photobleaching: